 An Innocent Man (Columbia ’83) Rating: B+

 This album features Billy Joel at his most upbeat and joyous, and aside from his subsequent “greatest hits” compilations it’s the last Billy Joel album that I wholeheartedly recommend and enjoy (though his later albums had their moments as well).
 The reason for his unbridled cheerfulness is “Christie Lee,” i.e. Christine Brinkley, the gorgeous supermodel who had become the new love of his life, to the shock if not downright disbelief of many (Billy isn’t exactly a looker).
 A pre-Fab early rock ‘n’ roll sensibility makes these some of Joel’s most fun songs, in particular the classy homage to ‘50s street corner doo wop “The Longest Time” (the lesser but still solid “This Night” and “Careless Talk” are decidedly doo woppy as well), the Frankie Valli & the Four Seasons sendup “Uptown Girl” (replete with high-pitched falsetto vocals), the guilty sounding Drifters tribute “An Innocent Man” (with more falsettos as this is arguably Billy’s most impressive album from a vocal perspective), the sparse romantic ballad with wonderful harmonica “Leave A Tender Moment Alone,” the catchy, up-tempo, horn-heavy Motown sendup “Tell Her About It,” and the lightly funky pop of “Keeping the Faith.”
-These songs were all top 30 Billboard hits in the U.S., the title track and “Uptown Girl” cracking the top 10 and and “Tell Her About It” hitting #1 as the album went platinum many times over.
+These songs were all top 30 Billboard hits in the U.S., the title track and “Uptown Girl” cracking the top 10 and “Tell Her About It” hitting #1 as the album went platinum many times over.
 Perhaps there are no “hidden gem” album tracks this time out, and I personally find the James Brown tribute “Easy Money” and the boogie rock of “Christie Lee” to be annoying fillers, but this album contains a plethora of contagiously enjoyable if somewhat insubstantial hits.
-Indeed, though it’s not really remembered as a blockbuster album, An Innocent Man was just that, and in retrospect this album can be seen as the closing chapter of what I consider to be his peak years.
+Indeed, though it’s not really remembered as a blockbuster album, An Innocent Man was just that, and in retrospect this album can be seen as the closing chapter of what I consider to be Billy Joel's peak years.

 Greatest Hits Volume I & II (Columbia ’85) Rating: A